ktvoelker/standalone-haddock/README.md

 **NOTE**: dependencies of every package need to be already installed in the system with documentation (even those dependencies that themselves belong to the current package set).

-If they are installed in a non-standard package database (e.g. if you use sandboxes), use the `--package-db` option.
+By default, only the global database is read.
+Other databases can be included with the `--package-db` option.
+For example, to include the standard local
+database:

+    standalone-haddock -o doc --package-db $HOME/.ghc/i386-linux-7.6.3/package.conf.d pkg1 pkg2

+(replace `i386-linux-7.6.3` with your platform id).

 Cabal dependency
 ----------------